Atrate/qSchoolHelper/README.md

 - Generate the translation files using `lrelease-pro qSchoolHelper.pro`
 - Copy the translation files into exe_dir/data/translations/
 - Use windeployqt to copy the required Qt libraries
-- Copy the OpenSSL and cURL libraries to the executable's directory
+- Copy all the libraries from lib/dll to the executable's directory
 - Copy the certificate bundle into exe_dir/data/

 ## License